Multicultural Counseling

 Understanding and Appreciating Your Culture

-In addition to helping people identify the changes they seek, I also think it is important to do the work of identifying positives of your own culture: what to honor, what do you want to continue, in addition to what you might want to leave behind.
+In addition to helping people identify the changes they seek, we also think it is important to do the work of identifying positives of your own culture: what to honor, what do you want to continue, in addition to what you might want to leave behind.
 There is a lot to be grateful for.
 Every culture has valuable lessons, values, rituals, and wisdom.
 We want to continue living our culture but it can be freeing to know that we can make choices about what parts we want to bring forward.

 It can be hard to find a balance and learn to practice self-care in the face of all of these challenges.
 Individuals from diverse backgrounds can feel like they are drowning under all of the pressure.
 They may feel like they are failing if they don’t “fix” everything, or if they do start working on making changes, they may be rejected by others in their community.